Updated: Jun 14, 2022

 Employers with 15 or more staff are subject to Title VII.
 Local, state, and federal governments, as well as private and public universities, are all included.
 Employment organizations are prohibited from making referrals or assigning jobs based on ethnicity under Title VII.
 Labor unions are also prohibited from discriminating against members based on race.
 It is also against the law to discriminate against you because of your spouse's race.

 Title VII covers both intentional discrimination and neutral policies that result in discrimination.
 Direct and indirect discrimination are terms used to describe these situations.
-If any of this confuses you, consult an Employment Law Attorney to help with your case.
+If any of this confuses you, consult a Los Angeles Employment Attorney to help with your case.